VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 First to note is the `User` model.
 It inherits from both `db.Document` (a document class from `mongoengine`) and the `UserMixin` class from `flask_login`.
-The first will allow us to use this model to store users in our mongoDB database.
-The second will track our users in a flask `session` to determine if the user current user is currently logged in (authenticated) or not.
+The first will allow us to use this model to store users in our MongoDB database.
+The second will track our users in a flask `session` to determine if the current user is currently logged in (authenticated) or not.

 Next note, the `User` model stores seven fields.
 The `username` or `email` alongside a `password_hash` will allow users to log in through traditional password-style login.
-The `facebook_id`, `google_id` and `github_id` will allow users to log in through `oauth` authentication.
+The `facebook_id`, `google_id`, and `github_id` will allow users to log in through OAuth authentication.
 And the `name` field just allows us to address our users more formally.
 Note there is a hidden 8th field.
 The `id` field is automatically supplied, and it will be our primary key for identifying our users, allowing any other field listed